 - Multi-AZ deployment: Note that you will have to pay for Multi-AZ deployment.
 Using a Multi-AZ deployment will automatically provision and maintain a synchronous standby replica in a different Availability Zone.
 For more information, see High Availability Deployment.

-e.
-You are now on the Connectivity section where you can provide information that RDS needs to launch your MySQL DB instance.
+f.
+You are now in the Connectivity section where you can provide information that Amazon RDS needs to launch your MySQL DB instance.
 The list below shows settings for our example DB instance.

 - Virtual Private Cloud (VPC): Select Default VPC.
 For more information about VPC, see Amazon RDS and Amazon Virtual Private Cloud (VPC).

 - Subnet group: Choose the default subnet group.
 For more information about subnet groups, see Working with DB Subnet Groups.

 - Public accessibility: Choose Yes.
 This will allocate an IP address for your database instance so that you can directly connect to the database from your own device.

 - VPC security groups: Select Create new VPC security group.
 This will create a security group that will allow connection from the IP address of the device that you are currently using to the database created.

 - Availability Zone: Choose No preference.
 See Regions and Availability Zones for more details.